Makah: Treaty of Neah Bay

+On January 31, 1855, government-selected Makah representatives signed the Treaty of Neah Bay with the U.S. federal government, ceding much of their traditional lands.
+The treaty required the Makah to be restricted to the Makah Reservation (at 48°19′20″N 124°37′57″W in Clallam County), banned slavery, and preserved the Makah people's rights to hunt whales and seals in the region.
+The Makah language was not used during the negotiation of the treaty, and the government used the S'Klallam-language name to refer to the tribe, rather than the Makah-language endoynm.

 Ozette village

 In the early 17th century, a mudslide engulfed part of a Makah village near Lake Ozette.
-The mudslide preserved several houses and their contents in a collapsed state until the 1970s, when they were excavated by Makahs and archaeologists from Washington State University.
+The oral history of the Makah mentions a "great slide" which engulfed a portion of Ozette long ago.
+The mudslide preserved several houses and their contents in a collapsed state until the 1970s, when they were excavated by the Makah and archaeologists from Washington State University.
 Over 55,000 artifacts were recovered, representing many activities of the Makah, from whale and seal hunting to salmon and halibut fishing.
 Artifacts included toys, games, and bows and arrows.
-The oral history of the Makah mentions a "great slide" which engulfed a portion of Ozette long ago.

 Archaeological test pits were excavated at the Ozette site in 1966 and 1967 by Richard Daugherty.
 However, it was not until 1970 that it became apparent what was buried there.
 After a storm in February 1970, tidal erosion exposed hundreds of well-preserved wooden artifacts.
 The excavation of the Ozette site began shortly after.
 University students worked with the Makah under the direction of archaeologists using pressurized water to remove mud from six buried long houses.
 The excavation went on for 11 years.

 It produced more than 55,000 artifacts, many of which are on display in the Makah Cultural and Research Center.
 Opened in 1979, the museum displays replicas of cedar long houses as well as whaling, fishing, and sealing canoes.